D$^2$-DPM: Dual Denoising for Quantized Diffusion Probabilistic Models: Introduction

 In this work, we initially delve into the pattern of quantization noise based on its statistical properties, based on which we derive the denoising mechanism through the lens of the reverse-time SDE framework \cite{song2020score}.
 The reparameterization unveils that the mean and standard deviation induced by quantization noise impact distinct elements of the sampling equation at each time step.
 The mean deviation is integrated into the drift term of the reverse-time SDE, altering the direction of the sampling trajectory, while the variance deviation is superimposed on the stochastic term, resulting in increased volatility and divergence of the sampling trajectory.
 Building upon this insight, we propose \textbf{D$^2$-DPM}, a dual denoising mechanism to precisely mitigate the adverse effects of quantization noise on the noise estimation network.
 Specifically, we propose to establish a joint Gaussian model for the quantized output and quantization noise at each timestep, enabling precise quantization noise modeling based on the quantized output during inference.
 With the quantization modeling, we propose two variants of D$^2$-DPM, named \textit{stochastic} dual denoising~(S-D$^{2}$) and \textit{deterministic} dual denoising (D-D$^{2}$), to eliminate the quantization noise during the inverse diffusion process.
 Experimental results demonstrate that the proposed method achieves significantly superior image generation quality (some examples shown in Fig.~\ref{figure:1}), in both conditional and unconditional image generation tasks.

-In conclusion, our contributions are summarized as follows: \begin{itemize} \item We make the empirical observation that the quantization noise approximately follow a Gaussian distribution at each time step, which enables precise quantization noise modeling based on the quantized output at inference. \item We propose {D$^2$-DPM}, a dual denoising mechanism to precisely mitigate the adverse effects of quantization noise on the noise estimation network.
+In conclusion, we summarize our contributions as follow: \begin{itemize} \item We make the empirical observation that the quantization noise approximately follow a Gaussian distribution at each time step, which enables precise quantization noise modeling based on the quantized output at inference. \item We propose {D$^2$-DPM}, a dual denoising mechanism to precisely mitigate the adverse effects of quantization noise on the noise estimation network.
 Innovatively, we customize various error correctors for sampling equations with different stochasticity capacities to fully utilize the additional standard deviation.

 \item Our extensive experiments demonstrate that, regardless of the stochasticity capacity of the sampling equations, D$^2$-DPM achieves state-of-the-art post-training quantization performance for diffusion models. \end{itemize}